-Students are informed well in advance when exams are scheduled.
-Thus, it is your responsibility to arrange your personal agendas to adhere to the exam schedules, and it is to your advantage to take all exams at the day/time when they are administered.
+Students are informed well in advance of the schedule for graded assessments (exams, quizzes, papers, etc.) in each course.
+It is the student's responsibility to prioritize these dates and times in order to meet course requirements, and it is advantageous to take all exams at the day/time when they are administered.

-Accommodations needed due to a disability/health condition should be requested at the beginning of the semester, well in advance of exams.
-If a student has approved accommodations through the USC Office of Student Accessibility Services (OSAS), and wish to utilize them for course exams, the student should notify the faculty member a minimum of two (2) weeks prior to the exam.
+Accommodations needed, due to a student's specific disability(ies) or health condition, must be approved by the USC Office of Student Accessibility Services (OSAS) and should be requested at the beginning of the semester, well in advance of exams.
+Per the Chan Division Student Handbook, if a student has OSAS-approved accommodations and wishes to use them for graded assessments/course exams, the student should notify the course instructor a minimum of two weeks prior to the exam (p.
+20).
 Accommodations requested less than two weeks prior to an exam are not guaranteed.
-Please see the section of the Student Handbook on disability accommodations below.
+Please see the section of the syllabus on academic accommodations.

-Examinations MUST be taken on the date and at the time scheduled.
-Acknowledging that legitimate emergencies can arise on the day of a scheduled examination, the following policy will apply:
+Graded assessments MUST be completed on the date and at the time scheduled.
+Acknowledging that emergencies can arise on the day of a graded assessment, the following policy will apply: